gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

     // ...
 ```

-However, this time, it proceeds to the third option acoordingly to the session state, sends a reply from Target program to user, and sets the status to `SessionStatus::Waiting`.
+However, this time, it proceeds to the third option according to the session state, sends a reply from the Target program to the user, and sets the status to `SessionStatus::Waiting`.

-Now, let's review this process as a whole:
+Let's review this process as a whole:

 ![Code part 2](../img/03/wait_wake_code.gif)